-Have you ever had to take a course of antibiotics that has helped get rid of your tonsilitis or sinus infection but left you with an upset stomach, a Yeast infection (Thrush), diarrhoea or even a case of Gastritis?
+Have you ever had to take a course of antibiotics that has helped get rid of your tonsilitis or sinus infection but left you with stomach pain, a Yeast infection (Thrush), diarrhoea or even a case of Gastritis?

-Antibiotics are wonderful and help people with infections every day but as they do their job to kill off all the bad bacteria in your body, they, unfortunately, kill off all the good stuff too, especially in your intestines, resulting in an unbalanced digestive system.
+Antibiotics are wonderful and help people with infections every day but as they do their job to kill off all the bad bacteria in your body, they, unfortunately, kill off all the good stuff too, especially in your intestines, possibly resulting in abdominal pain and an unbalanced digestive system.

 Side effects of Antibiotics